IanCunningham447/MiniProject3Ian/My_Tutorial.md

-# Arduino Photoresistor Circuit Tutorial
+title: # Arduino Photoresistor Circuit Tutorial
+date: 2025-06-06
+author:
+  - name: Ian Cunningham

 In this tutorial, you will learn how to create a simple light-detecting circuit using a photoresistor (LDR) and an Arduino Uno Mini.
 The circuit will allow your Arduino to detect light in its surroundings.